SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Manager.md

 On Top of the page we have the **Create**- and **Delete All Elements** buttons.
 Using these buttons, alle elements will be created/deleted.
 The elements will be created with protocol **AppearTV General Platform** version: **production**.

-There is also the **Synchronize** button which can be usefull if this application is installed on a system that already contains a lot of **AppearTV General Platform** Chassis elements.
+There is also the **Synchronize** button which can be useful if this application is installed on a system that already contains a lot of **AppearTV General Platform** Chassis elements.

-Elementcard Usage
+Element card Usage

-When rotating the application you have acces to the elementcard.
+When rotating the application you have access to the element card.
 In here you can configure some additional parameters.

 ### Device Detection page